National Wildlife Refuge

-The islands in the Snake River sector are closed to all public entry from February 1 through May 31.
+The islands in the Snake River Islands Unit are closed to all public entry from February 1 through May 31.
 Bank fishing is allowed at all other State's seasons.

-The Snake River sector is an important nesting area for Canada geese.
+The Snake River Islands Unit is an important nesting area for Canada geese.
 A variety of ducks, as well as herons and gulls, nest on the islands.
 In the winter, goldeneye, scaup, merganser, bufflehead, wood duck, green-winged teal, and a large number of mallards are found in the area.

 Other birds commonly seen on the Snake River islands include American avocet, marbled godwit, spotted sandpiper, California quail, and ring-necked pheasant.
 Hawks and owls are also common.
 Mammals found on the islands include muskrat, beaver, raccoon, mule deer, cottontail rabbits, and coyote.